The Roslin Institute

 Adaptations in neuroendocrine stress response mechanisms.

 Physiological and neuroendocrine adaptations to breeding in the Arctic.
-Collaborative research with Professor John Wingfield, UC Davis, USA.
+Collaborative research with Prof. John Wingfield, UC Davis, USA.
+Supported by NSF.

 Neural and endocrinological bases of nest building, spatial learning and memory in food-storing birds.
-Collaborative research with Dr Sue Healy, University of St Andrews.
+Collaborative research with Prof. Sue Healy, University of St Andrews.
+Supported by BBSRC.